guslipkin/Spring2021/ECP 4044 ~ Economic Analysis/Gus The Grocer [FULL TITLE HERE].md

 \end{aligned}
 $$

 ​	Finally, in order to make this giant mess usable, $T_L$ and $T_S$ must be able to be said in terms of each other.
 Each special project takes about twenty-five hours to complete.
 Based on current progress, we can estimate that the log card project would take about ten twenty-five hour weeks to complete.
 Thus, $T_L = 10T_S$.
+This only holds for the present moment in time because as time passes, the amount of special projects that can be completed by the time log cards are completed will decrease until the time remaining on the log card project will be equal to the amount of time it will take to complete a given special project.
 In order to make sure we are comparing the same amout of time, we must multiply any special project values by ten as well.
 This means that my and anyone else's time is limited to 250 hours as well. $O_S$ and $10M_S$ become $250-O_L$ and $10(250-M_L)$, respectively.
 The profit equation becomes

 $$
 \begin{aligned}